 First of all, the menu can collapse.
 At the bottom of the menu under “Settings”, you’ll notice a fun little left pointing arrow icon labelled “Collapse Menu”.
 Clicking that arrow will collapse the entire menu to just show icons.
 A helpful trick if you want more room on your screen.
 A real pain if you’re new and don’t know what the icons stand for (especially if you clicked it by accident and don’t realize what happened).
 But not to worry, clicking the arrow again will expand the menu, restoring peace and order to the soul of an inexperienced blogger.

 Secondly, each menu item also contains a set of options that are revealed when you hover over or click on them – bringing solution or confusion depending on the item and what lies within.
 As a beginner, you don’t need to worry yourself over every option that vies for a piece of your attention.
 The extra options simply automatically show up when they are needed.

 That should be plenty for you to at least understand how the menu works.

 Discover The Dashboard

 Next on the list is the dashboard.
 Dashboards are fun ways to give you an overview of the information that is most likely the most important.
-The Right Now section is the first that will come up.
-It will show you the number of posts, pages, categories and tags that are on your site.
-Beneath the Discussion area you will see an overview on Comments showing you how many approved comments you have.
-You will also notice a display for Pending comments as well as Spam.
+The “At a Glance” section is the first that will come up.
+It will show you the number of posts and pages that are on your site.
+Also, you will see an overview on Comments showing you how many approved comments you have.
+You will also notice a display for pending comments as well as spam.

 Now, there are definitely more items on the Dashboard, but remember we’re worried about the basics.
 The other items will become clearer as you go along and we’ll have posts to help you advance through it.
 Now that you have this down, take a short breather.
 When you are ready for the next step, come on back, and continue to Posts or Pages?